janak8/Likelihood-alternation-with-belief/README.md

 # Likelihood-alternation-with-belief
 A prior probability greatly impacts and alters the likelihood and the posterior probability.
+Even there are various conditional probabilities that occur in general situation or obvious situations, but a strong held belief can counter those conditions and predicts a totlly absurd result.
+So a belief can be the known data and proven data on the similar environments.